josiah14/articles/scala-types-0.md

 res96: [Int] = None
 ```

-You can see in the above code sample how we can just use `map` to convert our values returned from Redis from a `String` to an `Int` without leaving the `` context.
+You can see in the above code sample how we can just use `map` to convert our values returned from Redis from a `String` to an `Int` without leaving the `Option` context.
 If Redis returned nothing, it's no big deal, because `map` just behaves like a noop in that case and leaves the `None` value as is.
 We then deal with potential `None` values from Redis later in the `reduce` function by saying, hey, if I encounter a `None`, the value of the entire computation is `None`.
 However, I could have also written my reduce as follows, and it would have been equally valid, from a theoretical standpoint.
 Which implementation you would want depends on your particular needs at the time.

 ```scala
 scala> (None :: items).reduce((optnA, optnB) => (optnA, optnB) match {